gbouthenot/docker-svnserve/readme.md

 It's also up to you to manage configuration of this svn root, using the directory ```/opt/svn/conf```.
 If there is no svn root, one is created automatically

 ### Direct use
-A container based on this image could be created as:
+Create a container based on this image:
 ```
 docker run \
     --detatch \